gurtejsmartdata/RNStarterKitWix/.github/pull_request_template.md

 - [ ] Have you created any automated tests for this pull requests?
 If not please provide a reason why you have not.

-- [ ] Please paste the link to the trello card to the top of this Pull Request description.
+- [ ] Please paste the link to the task from the project management tool to the top of this Pull Request description.

 - [ ] The code in this pull request is readable, reusable, and refactorable https://github.com/ryanmcdermott/clean-code-javascript

 Please check off (update to `[X]`) all of the above.
 Once checked off, your work can be reviewed.

 ##### If possible please attach a screenshot and/or video of the functionality below in the description.
 Not all tasks require this e.g. updating eslint config).

-## CI must be green before this can be reviewed.
-That means all jest failures and linting issues must be resolved.